Did you know it's NOT just about kissing?

-Frances also adds that people tend to touch and be touched the way that they enjoy those feelings — so if someone is being really gentle and subtle with you, take that as a cue that this types of feelings and expressions are things they want in return.
+Frances also adds that people making out tend to touch and be touched the way that they enjoy those feelings — so if someone is being really gentle and subtle with you, take that as a cue that this types of feelings and expressions are things they want in return.

 When does kissing become full-on making out?
-Frances says that "Making out is the most intimate thing you can do with your clothes in tact," and adds that "a make out is more physical than just a kiss or smooch or a peck.
+Frances says that "Making out is the most intimate thing you can do with your clothes in tact," and adds that "a make-out is more physical than just a kiss or smooch or a peck.

-"You're feeling a sexual experience — it's almost as satisfying as having sex — but a make out really is when both people are settling in to each other and taking the time to connect in a deeply intimate way."
+"You're feeling a sexual experience — it's almost as satisfying as having sex — but a make-out really is when both people are settling in to each other and taking the time to connect in a deeply intimate way."
 The only difference she adds, is that "you don't have to take your clothes off.
 It's kind of like this: a really good make out feels just like that moment before sex when your guy takes your panties off."

-Receive and Respond
+3. Receive and respond

 "Everyone has a different kissing style," says Lauren, so be sure to respect that.
 When he leans in for the kiss, accept it without any preconceptions: it won't be like the last guy that kissed you or the way your first love kissed you.
 You're walking into a totally new situation.
 The best way to navigate is to receive and to respond, naturally.

-Frances also adds that, "You want the person your kissing to feel like they can express themselves and in part, women want to receive what they're doing and try to almost mirror that.
+Frances also adds that, "You want the person you're kissing to feel like they can express themselves and in part, women want to receive what they're doing and try to almost mirror that.
 If you like what they're doing (and believe me, they’re going to be taking cues from you), the best way to express that you're enjoying it is to give them back something that lets them know that you’re enjoying yourself."